vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## Support
 <!-- New LTS:

-Vaadin 23 is an LTS release, and is supported for 5 years, with extended support options available ([release model](https://vaadin.com/roadmap)).
+Vaadin 23 is the latest stable version, with extended support options available ([release model](https://vaadin.com/roadmap)).

 -->